Last Updated on

 More of the best Southern California beaches for families in North San Diego :

-- Torrey Pines State Beach – Known for a long stretch of sand topped with a State National Reserve with hiking trails and ocean views.
+- Torrey Pines State Beach – Known for a long stretch of sand topped with a State Reserve which protects the rare Torrey pine trees.
+Make time to enjoy the hiking trails and sweeping ocean views.

 Best Beaches in Southern California- San Diego